aeeo/vscode/test/mcp/README.md

-# Code - OSS Development MCP Server
+# Suunto JS Development MCP Server

-This directory contains a Model Context Protocol (MCP) server that provides VS Code automation capabilities for Code - OSS development and testing.
-The MCP server exposes Code - OSS's testing infrastructure through a standardized interface, allowing AI assistants and other tools to interact with VS Code programmatically.
+This directory contains a Model Context Protocol (MCP) server that provides VS Code automation capabilities for Suunto JS development and testing.
+The MCP server exposes Suunto JS's testing infrastructure through a standardized interface, allowing AI assistants and other tools to interact with VS Code programmatically.

 ## What is MCP?